astronomer/airflow-guides/guides/what-is-an-operator.md

 - [KubernetesPodOperator](https://registry.astronomer.io/providers/kubernetes/modules/kubernetespodoperator): Executes a task defined as a Docker image in a Kubernetes Pod.
 - [SnowflakeOperator](https://registry.astronomer.io/providers/snowflake/modules/snowflakeoperator): Executes a query against a Snowflake database.

-Operators are easy to use and typically require only a few required parameters.
-While each individual operator works a bit differently, there a few things that every Airflow user should know about operators generally:
+Operators are easy to use and typically only a few parameters are required.
+While each individual operator works a bit differently, there are a few things that every Airflow user should know about operators generally:

 - The [Astronomer Registry](https://registry.astronomer.io/modules?types=operators) is the best place to go to learn about what operators are out there and how to use them.
 - The core Airflow package contains basic operators such as the PythonOperator and BashOperator, which will be automatically available in your Airflow environment.
 All other operators are part of provider packages, which must be installed separately.
 For example, the SnowflakeOperator is part of the [Snowflake provider](https://registry.astronomer.io/providers/snowflake).